-For example; Indian Fashion Expo is the event where leading fashion houses participate to display exhibit their creation needs marketing to reach customers, manufacturers and traders.
+For example; Indian Fashion Expo is the event where leading fashion houses participate in displaying exhibit their creation needs marketing to reach customers, manufacturers and traders.

 For example; A Europe trip package provided by makemytrip.com or tripadvisor.com

-For example; A chartered accountant updating his profile over linkedin.com to publicise his skills and talent to reach clients.
+For example; A chartered accountant updates his profile over linkedin.com to publicise his skills and talent to reach clients.